 Where you’ll generally see straight caffeine used in a supplement, Qualia Focus goes a step further and uses Organic Coffeeberry Whole Coffee Fruit Extract.
 Coffeeberries, often called coffee cherries, grow on a small plant and deliver that ingredient we all love and enjoy — caffeine.

-In addition to that, you’ll also receive a powerful dose of antioxidants and anti-inflammatory properties due to the polyphenols.
+In addition to that, you’ll also receive a potent dose of antioxidants and anti-inflammatory properties due to the polyphenols.
 Also, expect it to protect brain cells, maintain cholesterol, and regulate blood sugar.

-My only issue with the 129mg of Coffeeberry extract used is that it contains 90mg of caffeine.
-This is an extremely high dose (about the equivalent of a cup of coffee) considering how much caffeine we already consume daily.
+The slight issue with the 129mg of Coffeeberry extract used is that it contains 90mg of caffeine.
+This is a high dose (about the equivalent of a cup of coffee), considering how much caffeine we already consume daily.

 We should never exceed 400mg in a day.
 If you have a 12 oz. cup of coffee, a bottle of Coke, a Monster, and a glass of tea, you’ll already be around 300mg on the day.
 With most people’s diets today, that’s a tame day.